Matchobas/discord-QRcode-generator/README.md

 # Discord QR code generator

-A bot for Discord that get parameters and return a QR code with those This is being created for training and will be using nodeJS, discord and google API
+A bot for Discord that get parameters and return a QR code leading to the arguments sent.
+The purpose of this development is studying and will be using nodeJS, discord.js and google API.